CA-APM/ca-apm-example-webservice/README.md

 Although these utilities are unsupported, please let us know if you have any problems or questions by adding a comment to the CA APM Community Site area where the resource is located, so that the Author(s) may attempt to address the issue or question.

-Unless explicitly stated otherwise this field pack is only supported on the same platforms as the APM core agent.
+Unless explicitly stated otherwise this extension is only supported on the same platforms as the APM core agent.
 See [APM Compatibility Guide](http://www.ca.com/us/support/ca-support-online/product-content/status/compatibility-matrix/application-performance-management-compatibility-guide.aspx).

 # Change log
-Changes for each version of the field pack.
+Changes for each version of the extension.

 Version | Author | Comment
 --------|--------|--------